bravenewdude/bravenewdude.github.com/_posts/2012-12-10-method-of-types.md

 One of the most fundamental results in [large deviations theory](https://en.wikipedia.org/wiki/Large_deviations_theory) is [Sanov's Theorem](https://en.wikipedia.org/wiki/Sanov%27s_theorem).
 It tells us about the probabilities of rare events as $n$ gets large.

 When the support of $X_i$ is discrete or a [Polish space](https://en.wikipedia.org/wiki/Polish_space), Sanov's Theorem requires $E$ to be a convex and weakly-closed set in the space of possible distributions for $X_i$.
-However, in the finite setting that we have been dealing with, a similar Theorem holds with no such requirements on $E$.
+However, in the finite setting that we have been dealing with, a similar theorem holds with no such requirements on $E$.

 We can use the method of types tools developed above to prove a simplified version of Sanov's result for any rare event $E$ in the probability simplex.